Domestic terrorism in the United States: Right-wing extremist

-Although President Donald Trump said in September 2025 that "the radicals on the left are the problem" with political violence, cumulatively over decades most extremist killings in the U.S. have been caused by right-wing perpetrators.
+Cumulatively over decades, most extremist killings in the U.S. have been caused by right-wing perpetrators.
 From 2022 through 2024, all 61 political killings were committed by right-wing extremists.

-Over decades, right-wing ideologically motivated homicides have substantially outnumbered those perpetrated by left-wing perpetrators in the U.S. Far-right motivated homicides have also occurred much more frequently than jihadi violence inspired by Islamic extremism (not shown in chart).
+Homicides motivated by right-wing ideology have substantially outnumbered those perpetrated by left-wing perpetrators in the U.S. (Note: Far-right motivated homicides have also occurred much more frequently than jihadi violence inspired by Islamic extremism (not shown in chart).)

 Right-wing terrorism or far-right terrorism is motivated by a variety of different right-wing and far-right ideologies, most prominently by neo-Nazism, neo-fascism, white nationalism, white separatism, ethnonationalism, religious nationalism, and anti-government patriot/sovereign citizen beliefs.
 A 2017 report by the U.S. Government Accountability Office found that of the 85 deadly extremist incidents since 9/11, far right-wing extremist groups were responsible for 73%, while radical Islamist extremists were responsible for 27%.
 The total number of deaths caused by each group was about the same, though 41% of the deaths attributable to radical Islamists occurred in a single event — the 2016 Orlando nightclub shooting in which 49 people were killed by a lone gunman.
 No deaths were attributed to left-wing groups.